Oregon vacation rental tax guide

-Airbnb, HomeAway, and VRBO have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Portland and the Oregon Coast, the Beaver State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including Portland, Willamette Valley, and the Oregon Coast, the Beaver State offers prospective short-term rental hosts the opportunity to bring in extra income.

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Oregon are subject to tax.
-Tax authorities expect most short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Oregon are subject to tax.
+Vacation rental hosts are required to collect applicable taxes from their guests and remit them to the proper authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your Oregon address.
-The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, number of required registrations, and minimum number of rented days to qualify as a taxable stay.
+Use our lodging tax lookup tool to get a rate report specific to your Oregon rental’s address.
+The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Oregon does not require registration in order for you to collect state lodging tax.
-You will file state lodging tax returns and pay any tax due online on the Oregon Department of Revenue’s website.
-The first time you file, you must complete first-time filers information.
+As a host, you’ll file state lodging tax returns and pay tax online on the Oregon Department of Revenue website.
+The first time you file, you must provide first-time filer’s information.
 This serves as your registration.

 Do I need to form an LLC?

-In Oregon, you do not need to form an LLC in order to collect state lodging taxes.
+In Oregon, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations

-Short-term rental operators in Oregon should be aware of local laws and regulations that apply to them, including rules covering:
+Short-term rental operators in Oregon should be aware of the local regulations that apply to them, including rules covering: